littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 100-decimal_to_hexadecimal

 Converts a decimal number (base 10) stored in the environment variable `DECIMAL` to hexadecimal (base 16), followed by a newline.
 Uses `printf` with the format specifier `%x` to convert and display the number in lowercase hexadecimal format.

+### 101-rot13

+Encodes and decodes text using the ROT13 encryption algorithm.
+ROT13 is a simple letter substitution cipher that replaces each letter with the letter 13 positions ahead in the alphabet.
+Since ROT13 is its own inverse, the same function can be used for both encoding and decoding.
+The script reads from stdin and uses the `tr` command to translate characters: `A-Za-z` to `N-ZA-Mn-za-m`, leaving all other characters (punctuation, spaces, etc.) unchanged.